DevOps in banking

 Cultural shift and communication

 One of the biggest challenges organizations face with DevOps is getting people on board.
 Transitioning to DevOps requires a significant shift in the IT department and company culture, which can be uncomfortable for some employees.
-This resistance can manifest in several ways, from reluctance to learn new tools and processes and unwillingness to collaborate with other teams to a general aversion to acquiring new skills.
+This resistance can manifest in several ways, from reluctance to learn new tools and processes, and unwillingness to collaborate with other teams to a general aversion to acquiring new skills.

-Problems with the right standards and metrics
+Issues with the right standards and metrics

 Unlike past IT initiatives where success might be narrowly defined by cost reduction, DevOps success in banking requires a more holistic approach.
 The parameters for success should be established by seasoned experts who can quantify the true value delivered to customers.
 This value could encompass factors like faster time-to-market for new financial products, improved customer experience through digital channels, and increased operational efficiency.
 By focusing on these broader metrics, banks can ensure DevOps adoption truly benefits the organization as a whole.